hashicorp/terraform-website/content/source/docs/enterprise-beta/private/install.html.md

 * `db_snapshot_identifier` Previously made snapshot to restore when RDS is created.
 This is for migration of data between clusters.
 Default is to create the database fresh.
 * `db_name` This only needs to be set if you're migrating from an RDS instance with a different database name.
 * `zone_id` The id of a Route53 zone that a record for the cluster will be installed into.
 Leave this blank if you need to manage DNS elsewhere.
 Example: `ZVEF52R7NLTW6`
 * `hostname` If specifying `zone_id`, this should be set to the name that is used for the record to be registered with the zone.
-This value combined with the zone information will form the full DNS name for TFE.
+This value combined with the zone information will form the full DNS name for Terraform Enterprise.
 Example: `emp-test`
 * `arn_partition` Used mostly for govcloud installations.
 Example: `aws-us-gov`
 * `internal_elb` Indicate to AWS that the created ELB is internal only.
 Example: `true`
 * `startup_script` Shell code that should run on the first boot.